All You NEED to Know About The Moraine Lake Shuttle (2023)

 moraine-lake

-Where is the Parking and Departure Point for the Moraine Lake Shuttle?
+Where is the Parking and Departure Point?

-source: Parks Canada
+Courtesy of Parks Canada

 What is the Lake Connector Shuttle?

-The Lake Connector shuttle is for Parks Canada Shuttle reservation holders only, after they have checked in at the Park and Ride (boarding pass required) or those riders who have purchased a Roam Superpass (more on that later).
+The Lake Connector Shuttle is for Parks Canada Shuttle reservation holders only, after they have checked in at the Park and Ride (boarding pass required) or those riders who have purchased a Roam Superpass (more on that later).

-What if I Can’t Book the Moraine Lake Shuttle?
+What if I Can’t Book the Shuttle?

 2. Option 2: You can still go to the Lake Louise Park and Ride Parking Lots and hope there is space on the shuttle.
 If there is, the Parks Canada staff will try and assist you.